keeganwhite/open5gs-ocs-simulation/4G/README.md

 ---

-## 10. Troubleshooting
+## 11. Troubleshooting

 - If the UE does not attach, check the logs for MME, HSS, eNB, and UE.
-- Ensure the IMSI, key, and OPc match between the HSS and UE config.
+- Ensure the IMSI, key, and OP match between the HSS and UE config.
 - For ZMQ simulation, ensure ports are not blocked by a firewall.
 - For more, see the [docker_open5gs README](https://github.com/herlesupreeth/docker_open5gs#readme).